cashtokens/cashtokens/readme.md

 #### Genesis Supply

 A token category's **genesis supply** is an **immutable, easily-computed, maximum possible supply**, known since the token category's genesis transaction.
-It overestimates total supply if any amount of tokens have been destroyed since the genesis transaction.
+It overstates total supply if any amount of tokens has been destroyed since the genesis transaction.

 The genesis supply of a fungible token category can be computed by parsing the outputs of the category's genesis transaction and summing the `amount` of fungible tokens matching the category's ID.